ychulovskyy/wix-ui/docs/contribution-guide.md

-the meta files should also provide state simulations, used in snapshooting tool. this allows us to make sure no style variant of the component has changed from a change in the component.
+the meta files should also provide state simulations, used in snapshooting tool. this allows us to make sure no style variant of the component has changed from a change in the component's state.

 ```ts